Report card: Grading the Seahawks’ Week 9 overtime win vs. the Tampa Bay Buccaneers

 Receiver

-As Carroll said later, Tyler Lockett “is ridiculous’’ turning in a career-high 13 receptions for 152 yards, the latter just off his career best of 154 earlier this year against the Saints.
+As Carroll said later, Lockett “is ridiculous,’’ turning in a career-high 13 receptions for 152 yards, the latter just off his career best of 154 earlier this year against the Saints.
 And DK Metcalf just keeps getting better, with a career-high 123 receiving yards, all but 11 coming in the second half or overtime.
-There wasn’t much other than that.
-But the hope is adding Gordon will make Seattle that much more dynamic.
+There wasn’t much other than that, but the hope is adding Gordon will make Seattle that much more dynamic.

 Grade: A